A Fantasy Author's Adventures in Fiction & Life

 Then, moving beyond querying introductions, Advanced Querying Tips -by Sylvia Liu include many tid bits you won’t know not know if you haven’t talked much with querying writers.
 (Courtesy of @GenevievePuttay.)

-When your query is ready, you may like to pitch your novel to Indie Publishers and literary agents in Twitter’s Pitch Parties.
-Here’s a pitch party list (with their website links), and a post on Crafting Tweet Pitches to help you with that.
+When your query is ready, you may like to pitch your novel to Indie Publishers and literary agents in Pitch Parties.
+Here’s a pitch party list (with their website links), and a post on Crafting A Quality Pitch to help you with that.

 Comparison Titles